An Introduction to Deep Morphological Networks: Deep Morphological Networks

 \subsubsection{Top-hat Processing Units}

 The implementation of other, more complex, morphological operations is a little more tricky.
 This is the case of the top-hat operations, which require both the input and processed data to generate the final outcome.
-Therefore, for such operations, a skip connection~\cite{goodfellow2016deep,he2016deep} (based on the identity mapping) is employed to support the forwarding of the input data, allowing it to be further processed.
-The core of the top-hat processing units is composed of three parts: (i) an opening or closing morphological processing unit (depending on the type of the top-hat), (ii) a skip connection, that allows the forwarding of the input data, and (iii) a subtraction function that operates over the data of both previous parts, generating the final outcome.
-A visual concept of the white top-hat neuron is presented in Figure~\ref{fig:top_hat_layer}.
-Such operation and its counterpart (the black top-hat) are formally defined in Equations~\ref{eq:morph_white_top_hat} and~\ref{eq:morph_black_top_hat}, respectively.
+Therefore, for such operations, a skip connection~\cite{goodfellow2016deep} (based on the identity mapping) is employed to support the forwarding of the input data, allowing it to be further processed.
+The core of the top-hat processing units is composed of three parts: (i) an opening or closing morphological processing unit, depending on the type of the top-hat, (ii) a skip connection, that allows the forwarding of the input data, and (iii) a subtraction function that operates over the data of both previous parts, generating the final outcome.
+Such operation and its counterpart (the black top-hat) are defined in Equations~\ref{eq:morph_white_top_hat} and~\ref{eq:morph_black_top_hat}, respectively.